thruthesky/abcframework/README.md

 # Angular Builder for Cordova

-`abc` cli will give you a greate convinient build Angular app into Cordova Android, iOS and browser app.
+`abc` cli will give you a great convenient  build Angular app into Cordova Android, iOS and browser app.